 Procedure 2: Forehead contouring is a bone shaving procedure at above the eye area.
 The bone can be reduced approximately 3-5 mm.
 The incision is on the scalp behind the hairline.

-We provide many kinds of material to make perfect forehead appearance such as:
+We provide many kinds of material to make a perfect forehead appearance such as:

 Gore- Tex (e-PTFE)